srsapireddy/TCL-Automation/README.md

-### A command that passes a .csv file from UNIX shell to TCL script.
+### A command that passes a .csv file from the UNIX shell to the TCL script.
 #### It checks for the following conditions and responds as shown below:
 1. CSV file not provided
 2. Incorrect CSV file